ga4gh/fasp-scripts/notebooks/README.md

 The notebooks follow a basic three step pattern used throughout FASP.
 Each step corresponds to a different GA4GH API as outlined here

-- Search - to identify subjects and samples of interest based on attrinutes of those subjects and samples
+- Data Connect - to identify subjects and samples of interest based on attrinutes of those subjects and samples
 - Data Repository Service DRS - to obtain authorized access to files (genomic sequences)
 - Workflow Execution Service - WES -  to perform a workflow on those files